miamibc/joker-telegram-bot/src/Plugin/README.md

 ## Viabot Plugin

-Blocks messages sent via bot.
+Blocks processing of messages sent via bot.

 Add this plugin to Joker Bot after Log Plugin, to log via_bot messages and skip future processing.
 This is useful when you wish to allow your users to post inline messages via bot.